Islamic Mortgages for First Time Home Buyers, Part 1: Costs

 An industry term to know here is the Finance to Value (FTV) ratio: That is the amount you need to finance compared to the value of the home.
 If your FTV is 90%, you’ll pay 10% of the price of the home as the down payment.
 If your FTV is lower–say 70%–you’ll need 30% of the purchase price of the home for the down payment.
 In general, the lower the FTV, the cheaper your rate for monthly payments, as it is less risky for the financier.

-After those initial down payment and closing costs are completed, what remains are your monthly payments.
+After those initial down payment and closing costs are completed, what remains the monthly payments the customer pays.
 While the payments have been structured to resemble mortgage payments, the foundation is completely different.

 When you finance a home through Guidance Residential, you are not a borrower but rather co-owner of the property with Guidance.
 This means that you will not be repaying a loan at interest; you are buying a larger stake in a co-owned property.
 In other words, your monthly payments are your means of gradually buying Guidance’s share of the property.

-The customer’s monthly payment amount consists of two elements that are combined into one.
+The customer makes monthly payments that consists of two elements combined into one.
 Those two parts are a profit payment and an acquisition payment.

 As co-owners, both the home buyer and Guidance would have the right to occupy the property, but Guidance gives the customer the exclusive enjoyment and use of the whole property.
 In exchange for this exclusive right, Guidance charges the customer a profit payment.
 This profit payment is based on a competitive rate of return that is charged on Guidance’s ownership share.
 This charge is included in the regular monthly payment the customer will be responsible to pay.

 The remaining portion of the monthly payment allows the customer to acquire an increasing share of ownership in the home; this is called the acquisition payment.